Will the Real Linda Please Stand up...to Large Language Models? Examining the Representativeness Heuristic in LLMs: Related Work

 \section{Related Work}

-Social biases in natural language processing (NLP) systems and related data have been studied with respect to their fairness, inclusivity, and accuracy ~\citep{Maass1999LinguisticIB, zhao2018gender, hutchinson-etal-2020-social}.
-For example, \citet{tolga2016man, nikhil2018word} are among the pioneers in demonstrating gender biases embedded in word embeddings, showing how these representations could reinforce stereotypical associations. \citet{caliskan17semantics} concludes standard machine learning methods for NLP could acquire societal biases from textual data.
-Some works expanded the understanding of bias sources in NLP systems, including those from data collection~\citep{bender-friedman-2018-data}, annotation processes~\citep{gebru2018datasheets}, and model architecture choices~\citep{zhao2017men}.
-To date, numerous efforts have been made to mitigate social biases in systems through a variety of methods, including data augmentation~\citep{lu2018gender}, changes in model architecture~\citep{liang-etal-2020-towards}, and training objectives~\citep{romanov2019whats, liu2021mitigating}.
+Social biases in natural language processing (NLP) systems and related data have been studied with respect to their fairness, inclusivity, and accuracy ~\citep{hutchinson-etal-2020-social, Maass1999LinguisticIB, zhao2018gender}.
+For example, \citet{bolukbasi2016man, garg2018word} are among the pioneers in demonstrating gender-related associations in word embeddings that might reflect and perpetuate stereotypes. \citet{caliskan17semantics} concludes standard machine learning methods for NLP could acquire societal biases from textual data.
+Some research has expanded our understanding of where NLP systems might acquire subgroup associations within data, and potential bias, including those from data collection~\citep{bender-friedman-2018-data}, annotation processes~\citep{gebru2018datasheets}, and model architecture choices~\citep{zhao2017men}.
+To date, numerous efforts have been made to mitigate social biases in systems through a variety of methods, including data augmentation~\citep{lu2018gender}, changes in model architecture~\citep{liang-etal-2020-towards}, and training objectives~\citep{liu2021mitigating, romanov2019whats}.

-In a similar vein, although recent advancements in LLMs are exciting, researchers are concerned about whether LLMs inherit social biases from the trillions of tokens they have been trained on. \citet{laura2022taxo} gives a comprehensive taxonomy of social risks within LLMs.
-Although the research community has documented numerous social biases in LLMs~\citep{mei2023bias, ferrara2023chatgpt}, few LLM researchers have examined these biases from the human mind's perspective.
-In this work, we study the bias issue in LLMs from a new angle, representative heuristics, a concept originating in psychology~\citep{kahneman1973psychology, kahneman1982judgment, tversky1974judgment, tversky1983extensional}.
+In a similar vein, although recent advancements in LLMs are exciting, researchers are concerned about whether LLMs inherit social biases from the trillions of tokens they have been trained on. \citet{laura2022taxo} provides a comprehensive taxonomy of social risks within LLMs.
+Although the research community has documented numerous social biases in LLMs~\citep{ferrara2023chatgpt, mei2023bias}, few LLM researchers have examined these biases from the perspective of the psychology of human decision-making.
+Thus, in the present work, we study the bias issue in LLMs from the new angle of the aforementioned representative heuristic, a concept originating in psychology~\citep{kahneman1973psychology, kahneman1982judgment, tversky1974judgment, tversky1983extensional}.

 Contrary to the very recent work of \citet{suri2024large}, which explores the decision-making heuristics of GPT-3.5, our current research emphasizes a more in-depth and comprehensive exploration of the application of the representativeness heuristic within LLMs.
 For example, we have compiled a dataset encompassing a much larger number of questions (a total of 202 compared to 9) and we have benchmarked performance across a wider range of LLMs based on diverse prompting strategies.